 Aim for around 30 minutes a few times a week.
 Walking and swimming are good options.

 If you’re feeling more hungry than usual, avoid satisfying your hunger with unhealthy food.
 Try to stick with healthy foods.
-If you were overweight when you became pregnant, you might like to read about healthy pregnancy for overweight women.

 From this point on, the baby is called a fetus: